I am pleased to introduce a new parter: Airmodels.net

 Runway 05/23, the third runway of Tokyo Haneda Airport

-Almost out of the bad weather!
+We were almost out of the bad weather!

 Weather in Taipei was fantastic, but the crosswind was strong, making it a challenging job for the pilots to stabilize the aircraft and touching down safely.